brpratt/fok-java/simplenetes/README.md

 ### Running the components independently

-The `Simplenetes.Server` and `Simplenetes.Controller` services can run outside of Docker.
+The `simplenetes-server` and `simplenetes-controller` services can run outside of Docker.
 This is useful if you want to make code changes and/or use a debugger

 You typically want to start the database first: